elevateforhumanity/fix2/HOMEPAGE_VIDEO_SCRIPT.md

 **Voiceover:**

-> "Elevate Connects brings together four portals in one platform:
+> "Elevate for Humanity brings together four portals in one platform:
 >
 > A student portal where learners track courses, assignments, grades, and certificates.
 >